djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/dimensions.md

 Each $\pi$-group carries physical significance, encapsulating the relationships between different forces, timescales, and energy balances within the system.
 For example:

-- **Reynolds Number ($Re$)**: Indicates the relative importance of inertial versus viscous forces.
-High $Re$ suggests turbulent flow, while low $Re$ indicates laminar flow.
+- The *Reynolds Number (Re)* indicates the relative importance of inertial versus viscous forces, with high values suggesting turbulent flow and low values pointing to laminar flow.
-- **Mach Number ($Ma$)**: Represents the ratio of the object's speed to the speed of sound, indicating the significance of compressibility effects.
+- The *Mach Number (Ma)* represents the ratio of an object's speed to the speed of sound, providing insight into the effects of compressibility in the flow.
-- **Strouhal Number ($St$)**: Relates oscillatory flow phenomena to the flow velocity and characteristic length, useful in studying vortex shedding and oscillations.
+- The *Strouhal Number (St)* relates oscillatory flow phenomena to the flow velocity and a characteristic length, making it useful for studying vortex shedding and oscillations.

 Understanding these interpretations allows engineers to predict and control aerodynamic behaviors effectively.